-^{10-3.} Public streets, traffic and safety, water, sanitary and storm sewer, park and recreation, public transportation, communications systems, fire protection, security improvements, television relay and translation, and mosquito control.
+10-3: Public streets, traffic and safety control, water, sanitary and storm sewer, park and recreation, public transportation, communications systems, fire protection, security improvements, and mosquito control.

-^{10-4.} IGA Regarding sharing of tax revenue with The Aurora Highlands Community Authority Board.
-The District was formed in conjunction with ATEC Metropolitan District No. 2 (the ATEC Districts).
+10-4: The District was formed in conjunction with ATEC Metropolitan District No. 1 (the ATEC Districts).
 The ATEC Districts, together with the Aerotropolis Area Coordinating Metropolitan District and The Aurora Highlands Metropolitan District Nos.
 1-3 formed The Aurora Highlands Community Authority Board (CAB) pursuant to an intergovernmental agreement to govern the relationships between and among the CAB Districts with respect to the financing, construction, and operation of public improvements within their combined service areas.

-PART 11 - GOVERNING BODY APPROVAL Please answer the following question by marking in the appropriate box YES NO 12-1 If you plan to submit this form electronically, have you read the new Electronic Signature Policy?
-J
+PART 11 - GOVERNING BODY APPROVAL 100 Please answer the following question by marking in the appropriate box YES NO 12-1 If you plan to submit this form electronically, have you read the new Electronic Signature Policy?
+V